 - If you tap into your nest egg before you are 59.5 years old, there is a 10% penalty on top of the other taxes due

 The Roth IRA is a creation of the Taxpayer Relief Act of 1997.
 With this retirement account, your funds are invested after tax.
-That means you have already paid taxes on the money you deposit and do not get a tax deduction for Roth IRA contributions.
-However, account funds grow tax-free, and when you turn 59.5 years old, you can begin making withdrawals without penalty (to satisfy government-imposed IRA withdrawal requirements).
+That means you have already paid taxes on the money you deposit and do not receive a tax deduction for Roth IRA contributions.
+However, account funds grow tax-free, and when you turn 59.5 years old, you can begin making withdrawals without penalty.

 Some key account features are: